Fryingpannn/OnlineGroceryStore-TrendyMarkt/ReadMe.md

 # Trendy Markt
 ## Website link: https://trendymarkt.herokuapp.com/
 #### Trendy Markt is a fully online and modern grocery store concept.
-This website was inspired by the recent social distancing circumstances and the move to online platforms.<br> It was made during my SOEN287 course project as a team of 6 people.
+This website was inspired by the recent social distancing circumstances and the move to online platforms.
+It was made during my SOEN287 course project as a team of 6 people.

 #### Tech used: HTML/CSS/Boostrap/JavaScript/PHP/MySQL